 Much of central government expenditure on social protection for older people is through the payment of the state retirement pension.
 Nearly everyone of state pension age receives this pension, whatever their level of income.
 Some also receive income-related benefits such as Pension Credit and Council Tax Support.
-In Wakefield district, 17.5% of people of state retirement age receive Pension Credit, similar to the proportion across England as a whole (16.7%).
-The number of people claiming Pension Credit has fallen in recently years as the state retirement age for women has increased.
+In Wakefield district, the proportion of people of state retirement age receiving Pension Credit is similar to the regional and England rates (see table below).
+The overall number of people claiming Pension Credit (

 Adult Social Care